HOW ASBESTOPROBE WORKS

 We’ve teamed up with leading hardware & software technology partners

-Our Hardware Partners – Keele University & Viavi Solutions Inc.
+Our Academic and Hardware partners – Keele University & Viavi Solutions Inc.

 We are working with spectroscopy scientist Dr. Vladimir Zholobenko at Keele University’s Chemistry Department to develop a hand-held device that will give us an instant identification of asbestos.